samdavey/penguins/Data preparation/README.md

 8/01/2014 13:54,64.33,117,4
 ```

-Will be turned into the following format for bothteh temp and the humidity data:
+Will be turned into the following format for both the temp and the humidity data:
 ```
 Date/Time,Value,Nest Id (comes from the folder name),filename of the data csv
 ```
 Each of these `.csv` files are to be merged into a single data set of all observations for all nests. (*in progress*)
+* Files where the filename contains 'ibutton' are excluded.
+* Files commencing with sensor metadata will have the metadata stripped during the append.